-What is digital identity management?
+What is digital identity resolution?

-Digital identity management is a foundational component of the marketing ecosystem.
+Digital identity resolution is a foundational component of the marketing ecosystem.
 It is the ability to source, capture, cleanse, link, and integrate data in order to recognize consumers.
 Over the past several decades, identity management solutions have been highly tuned to support identification of consumers through traditional personal information such as name, address, phone number, and email addresses.
 These systems manage changes in data caused by moves, name changes, and diverse name and address representations.
-Identity management systems enable the ability to link across both first- and third-party data.
+Identity resolution systems enable the ability to link across both first- and third-party data.

 - A robust data quality engine to support parsing, hygiene, and standardization of data